wilds/angular-schema-form-dynamic-select/README.md

 # Form

 ASFDS is configured using form settings.
-There are no ASFDS-specific items.
+There are no ASFDS-specific settings in the schema.

+This is to keep the schemas clean from UI-specific settings and kept usable anywhere in the solution and/or organization.

 ## Form types